mpv-player/mpv/DOCS/man/input.rst

     is not a map, as order matters and duplicate entries are possible.
 Recursive profiles are not expanded, and show up as special ``profile`` options.

+``command-list``
+    Return the list of input commands.
+This returns an array of maps, where each map node represents a command.
+This map currently only has a single
+    entry: ``name`` for the name of the command.
+(This property is supposed to be a replacement for ``--input-cmdlist``.
+The option dumps some more information, but it's a valid feature request to extend this property if needed.)

 Inconsistencies between options and properties
 ----------------------------------------------